Case Study

 Overview

 When attempting to connect to a Windows 365 Cloud PC, users may encounter the error "VDI device not found."
-This typically means the local device or remote resource cannot locate the expected virtual desktop environment.
+This usually means the Cloud PC registration or access state is not aligned with the user session.

 Problem Statement